Have you ever seen black hairy caterpillars and wondered what they were? If so, you’re not alone!

 The immature, little, and black hairy caterpillars have a white “saddle” insignia.

-At this stage, they mimic bird droppings quite precisely; subsequent instars have an exact replica of a green leaf pattern.
+At this stage, they mimic bird droppings quite precisely; subsequent instars have a replica of a green leaf pattern.

-In the vicinity of dill and parsley plants, where it is probably depositing eggs that will hatch into “baby” caterpillars, the large, lovely adult butterfly can be seen fluttering about.
+The large, lovely adult butterfly can be seen fluttering about in the vicinity of dill and parsley plants, where it is probably depositing eggs that will hatch into “baby” caterpillars.

 4. White-Lined Sphinx